 Exercising in the morning outdoors to absorb sunlight and breath in fresh air is the optimal time for physical activity if you can.
 Walking once per day 30- 60 minutes will have a huge impact on health and sleep patterns as prostaglandins are released helping you sleep in 12 hours later.
 If you are not able to exercise in the morning stick to a schedule that works best for you as a regular fitness program can reduce weight and improve overall health.

-Yoga for weight loss or relaxation is a fantastic way to unwind, build muscle and tone your entire body.
+Yoga Burn for weight loss or relaxation is a fantastic way to unwind, build muscle and tone your entire body.
 Find classes at your local gym, CD’s or online at YouTube.
 Find a yoga routine that fits your specific needs and level.
 Get step by step instruction from fitness instructors Jillian Michales Yoga Melt Down for Beginners, Yoga for Weight Loss for beginners by Cortney at Physic Truth or Yoga with Denise Austin.
-Gain strength and stability with a 30 to 60-minute yoga workout.
+Gain strength and stability with a 30 to 60-minute Yoga Burn workout.

 Leave me a comment and share this post with friends.